log2ssb/devops-cloud-interview-guide/13-project-related/DevOps_Interview_Answers.md

 ---

-## 1. Terraform Module: Multi-Tier Application Infrastructure in Azure
+## 1. Design and implement a Terraform module for a multi-tier application infrastructure with proper state management

 ### 🔧 Requirements